zstg/zstg.github.io/src/content/posts/Linux/SetupBlogPart2.md

 # Repo creation

-The next step involves creating public repos on GitHub.
+The next step involves creating a public repo on GitHub (to host your website).
 I'll be creating 2 repos, a **non-empty** repo for [GitHub Pages deployment](https://github.com/zstg/zstg.github.io) and the other for storing [the blog itself](https://github.com/zstg/blog).
 For beginners,